NRI Nutritional Risk Index Calculator

 • Usual Weight: Usual weight in kg, used to measure the degree of weight loss.

-Based on the NRI calculation results, nutritional status is typically classified as follows:
+Based on the NRI calculation results, nutritional status is usually classified as follows:

 Frequently Asked Questions